 What is the new safety standard for bedside cribs?

 The most significant new requirement for BS EN 1130:2019 is for a 120mm high barrier to be present around the sides of the crib, to ensure your baby is not able to roll off their own mattress onto yours.
-This means that new bedside cribs can no longer have complete drop-down sides – many now have ‘half-height’ walls.
+This means that new bedside cribs can no longer have complete drop-down sides – many now have ‘half-height’ walls instead.

 What to look for when buying a bedside crib